Political history of the world: China

 In the North China Plain, the Yellow River allowed the rise of states such as Wei and Qi.
 This area was first unified by the Shang dynasty around 1600 BCE, and replaced by the Zhou dynasty in the Battle of Muye in 1046 BCE, with reportedly millions taking part in the fighting.
 The victors were however hit by internal unrest soon after.
 The main rivals of the Zhou were the Dongyi in Shandong, the Xianyun in Ordos, the Guifang in Shanxi, as well as the Chu in the middle reaches of the Yangtze.

-Beginning in the eighth century BCE China, fell into chaos for five centuries during the Spring and Autumn (771–476) and Warring States periods (476–221).
+Beginning in the eighth century BCE China, fell into chaos for five centuries during the Spring and Autumn (771–476 BCE) and Warring States periods (476–221 BCE).
 During the latter period, the Jin dynasty split into the Wei, Zhao and Han states, while the rest of the North China Plain was composed of the Chu, Qin, Qi and Yan states, while the Zhou remained in the centre with largely ceremonial power.
-While the Zhao had an advantage at first, the Qin ended up defeating them in 260 with about half a million soldiers fighting on each side at the Battle of Changping.
+While the Zhao had an advantage at first, the Qin ended up defeating them in 260 BCE with about half a million soldiers fighting on each side at the Battle of Changping.
 The other states tried to form an alliance against the Qin but were defeated.
-In 221, the Qin dynasty was established with a population of about 40 million, with a capital of 350,000 in Linzi.
+In 221 BCE, the Qin dynasty was established with a population of about 40 million, with a capital of 350,000 in Linzi.
 Under the leadership of Qin Shi Huang, the dynasty initiated reforms such as establishing territorial administrative units, infrastructure projects (including the Great Wall of China) and uniform Chinese characters.
 However, after his death and burial with the Terracotta Army, the empire started falling apart when the Chu and Han started fighting over a power vacuum left by a weak heir, with the Han dynasty rising to power in 204 BCE.

 Under the Han, the population of China rose to 50 million, with 400,000 in the capital Chang'an, and with territorial expansion to Korea, Vietnam and Tien Shan.
 Expeditions were also sent against the Xiongnu and to secure the Hexi Corridor, the Nanyue kingdom was annexed, and Hainan and Taiwan conquered.
 The Chinese pressure on the Xiongnu forced them towards the west, leading to the exodus of the Yuezhi, who in turn pillaged the capital of Bactria.
 This then led to their new Kushan Empire.
 The end of the Han dynasty in 220 CE came following internal upheavals, with its split into the Shu, Wu and Wei states.
 Following a brief unification under the Jin dynasty (266–420), China was divided again in 304 due to the rebellion of the Five Barbarians (304–316).
 Northern China and Sichuan were ruled by the Sixteen Kingdoms, while the Jin relocated south of the Yangtze River.
 By 439, the Xianbei-led Northern Wei unified the north while the Jin was usurped by the Liu Song, transitioning into the Northern and Southern dynasties period.
 China would be unified by the Sui dynasty in 589 CE.